 I’ve learned from Googling just now that scrambled pancakes are a German delight called Kaiserschmarrn.
 Sadly, I never ate any during my short time in German and they appear to have more ingredients than my current “recipe.”
 It looks like when making Kaiserschmarrn one cooks a pancake as normal and then shreds it and caramelizes the pieces.
 It sounds (and looks!) delicious, but it’s way fancier than what I’m accomplishing here.

-I am raining on Louisa’s parade as she will be posting a homemade pancake mix recipe to mince-and-moist later tomorrow, but I wanted to get the word out on the busy girl’s option.
+I am raining on Louisa’s parade as she will be posting a homemade pancake mix recipe to mince-and-moist later this month, but I wanted to get the word out on the busy girl’s option.

 To create this culinary delight, I took about a cup and a half of my Costco bag’s worth of pancake mix, added water to my desired thickness, heated up a pan and scrambled that bad boy like nobody’s business.